-In 2013, Shell was in search for a biometric solution that would help them easily transition from a card based access control system to one with biometrics.
+Shell Oil was in search for a biometric solution that would help them easily transition from a card-based access control system to one with biometrics.
 The new solution and pilot project would need to accommodate all the deployment challenges associated with a highly industrial environment of an oil refinery.

-As the case for any live deployment of Biometric Access Control System, there were challenges faced at the onset of determining the best biometric product for the oil refinery at Shell Nigeria due to challenges such as:
+As the case for any live deployment of Biometric Access Control System, there were challenges faced at the onset of determining the best biometric product for the oil refinery at Shell Nigeria due to challenges such as harsh environmental conditions, duplicate biometric record validation and a complex integration with their access control panel (ACP), legacy database and a mobile handheld system utilized at access points.
+Given the three main challenges, it was identified that the project would require extensive customization, so a highly responsive manufacturer support team was needed.

 The Best Biometric Access Control System Built for Your Harshest Environments